luhenry/luhenry.github.io/_drafts/qemu-and-gha.md

 And it works!
 Congratulations, you got a riscv64 binary running on x86, isn’t technology incredible?
 Go ahead, try it out, run a more complex workload.
 I frequently run the whole of the OpenJDK or larger applications like Apache Spark, and it works (mostly) flawlessly.

-Ok, but you’ll tell me it’s a bit tedious to use that `qemu-riscv64-static` all the time, and how does it work when the process forks and creates children?
-Well it doesn’t, out of the box.
-Actually it does when you install qemu-user-static because it’s smart, but let’s figure out how it works exactly.
+Ok, it’s all a bit tedious to use that `qemu-riscv64-static` all the time.
+And how does it even work when the process forks and creates children?
+Well it doesn’t out of the box.
+Actually it does when you install qemu-user-static because it’s smart, but let’s figure out how it's done exactly.

 # Binary format

-First, let me show you some magic, go ahead, try the following:
+First, let me show you some magic.
+Go ahead, try the following:
 ```
-$> QEMU_LD_PREFIX=sysroot /usr/lib/jvm/java-21-openjdk-riscv64/bin/java -version
+$> QEMU_LD_PREFIX=sysroot /path/to/jdk/bin/java -version
 openjdk version "21" 2023-09-19
 OpenJDK Runtime Environment (build 21+35-Ubuntu-1)
 OpenJDK 64-Bit Server VM (build 21+35-Ubuntu-1, mixed mode, sharing)